Why Time in the Market Beats Timing the Market

 • Rebalancing

 Over time, the mix of funds in your portfolio will shift one way or another due to market movements, dividends, and continued investments.
-So, it absolutely makes sense to reassess your accounts periodically and adjust your mix based on whatever new information has come to light.
+Therefore, it is sensible to reassess your accounts periodically and adjust your mix based on whatever new information has come to light.

-For example, if you are near a point when you need to pay for college or another big goal, this would be an excellent time to pull out any funds you need soon and adjust the balance to accommodate the shortened time frame.
+For example, if you are near a point when you need to pay for college or another big goal, this would be an excellent time to pull funds out of equities and invest them into more stable assets due to the shortened time frame.

 • Strategically Harvesting Losses or Gains

 Selling some of your investments at a loss or harvesting a gain for tax purposes could be wise occasionally.
-For example, if you come into a large sum of money that will result in a hefty tax bill, taking a loss can offset that cost.
+For example, if you come into a large sum of taxable money that will result in a hefty tax bill, you can take losses to offset that gain.
+Another example would be purposefully recognizing gains in lower-income years to get advantageous tax rates, even if you don’t need the funds and choose to reinvest.

 Is There Ever a Time to Get Out of the Market?

-Sometimes clients ask me if there is ever a good time to exit the market, perhaps in anticipation of a big blow to the economy such as war, pandemic, or another disaster.
-But, in my view, emotional decisions like this typically backfire because it is impossible to know when to get out and when to return, leaving you at risk of making the wrong decision twice!
+Sometimes clients ask me if I would ever recommend exiting the market, perhaps in anticipation of a significant economic blow, such as a war, pandemic, or other disaster.
+But, in my view, emotional decisions like this typically backfire because knowing when to get out and when to return is impossible, leaving you at risk of making the wrong decision twice!

 Don’t get me wrong; there is no judgment here.
 The world is scary, and the desire to either run away or protect what is yours from a perceived threat is a natural and arguably primal response, whereas doing nothing leaves you feeling exposed.
-Furthermore, one could argue that if you time it right, you could, indeed, benefit.
+Furthermore, one could argue that timing it right could, indeed, result in a benefit.

-The time horizon needs to dictate how you invest your money.
-If something changes to shorten a time horizon (early retirement, job loss, etc.), that is when a discussion about lowering risk may be appropriate.
+Time horizons must dictate how you invest your money.
+If something changes to shorten a time horizon (early retirement, job loss, etc.), a discussion about lowering risk may be appropriate.
 In other words, make investment decisions based on your financial plan, not in reaction to news headlines.
 One we can control, the other we cannot.

 The Bottom Line: Time in the Market Beats Timing the Market

-If you would like to explore working with us, please visit our why page to learn more or reach out to schedule a free consultation.
+If you would like to explore working with Golden Road Advisors, please visit our why page to learn more or reach out to schedule a free consultation.

 ENJOY?
 SHARE THIS POST!